 Vegetarian curry dishes are not everyone’s cup of tea.
 However, you don’t necessarily have to be a vegetarian to love this one!
-Even if you’re a cauliflower hater you will love it!
+Even if you’re not a big fan of cauliflower, chances are you will like this dish!
 Thanks to the warm coconut and spicy flavors, this exotic quail egg curry recipe takes all of its ingredients to a whole new level.

-What’s more, thanks to the protein-rich eggs, this curry dish is a nutritional treasure for all those who wish to eat good and stay healthy!
+What’s more, this curry is a nutritional treasure for all those who wish to eat well and stay healthy!
+It’s rich in protein and satiating.
 You can serve this for lunch or at a casual dinner party!

 HOW TO MAKE THIS DELICIOUS QUAIL EGG CURRY